mponds01/Irrigation-glacier-impact/README.md

 # IRRIGATION BUFFERS MASS BALANCES IN HMA

-** Table of contents **
-General

-Requirements

-Data layout

-Execution order

-Reproducibility notes

-Tips & troubleshooting

-Citation

-License

-** General **

-This file contains all the required code for running the simulation on impact of irrigation on the mass balances in High Mountain Asia

-** Requirements **

-Python ≥ 3.9

-Core scientific stack: numpy, pandas, xarray

-Plotting: matplotlib

-IO & utilities: pathlib, tqdm

-Parallelization: standard library multiprocessing (used by the scripts)
-    Multiprocessign code is written for mac (on windows this might be more straighforward as OGGM multiprocessing is not working directly on mac )

-OGGM and dependencies (for glacier model context and data conventions): oggm

-** Execution order **

-It is build up out of the following sections

-1. Climate Data Processing to define the monthly, seasonal and yearly 30-yr average perturbations
-2. Glacier simulations & Plotting

-Each of the subsctions has a separate readme file with step by step description of how to run the code

-The code is run in an OGGM environemnt

-** Data layout **

-Data is stored in one working directory.
-In my case called " 04.
-Modelled perturbation-glacier interactions - R13-15 A+1km2"
-The working directory contains the following subfolders which are automaticly created by OGGM: log, per_glacier, pkls, summary
-Additionally a directory is created to save master dataset: masters
+## **Table of contents**

+- General
+- Requirements
+- Data layout
+- Execution order
+- Reproducibility notes
+- Tips & troubleshooting
+- Citation
+- License

+---

+## **General**

+This repository contains all required code to run simulations assessing the impact of irrigation on glacier mass balances in High Mountain Asia (HMA).

+---

+## **Requirements**

+- Python ≥ 3.9
+- Core scientific stack: `numpy`, `pandas`, `xarray`
+- Plotting: `matplotlib`
+- I/O & utilities: `pathlib`, `tqdm`
+- Parallelization: standard library `multiprocessing`
+  - Multiprocessing code is written for macOS
+  - On Windows this may be more straightforward, as OGGM multiprocessing does not work natively on macOS
+- OGGM and dependencies (for glacier model context and data conventions): `oggm`

+---

+## **Execution order**

+The workflow is structured into the following sections:

+1. Climate data processing to define monthly, seasonal, and yearly 30-year average perturbations
+2. Glacier simulations and plotting

+Each subsection contains a separate README file with step-by-step instructions on how to run the code.

+All code is executed within an OGGM environment.

+---

+## **Data layout**

+All data are stored in a single working directory.
+In my case, this directory is named:

+4. Modelled perturbation-glacier interactions - R13-15 A+1km2

+The working directory contains the following subfolders, which are automatically created by OGGM:

+- `log`
+- `per_glacier`
+- `pkls`
+- `summary`

+Additionally, a directory named `masters` is created to store master datasets.

 Figures are saved in a separate folder.

-Please adjust all working directories and paths to your preferences
+Please adjust all working directories and file paths to your own system and preferences.

-** Reproducability notes **
+---

+## **Reproducibility notes**

-Code has been run on a macbook Pro 2023, with M3 chip.
+The code was run on a MacBook Pro (2023) with an M3 chip.

-Multiprocessing sections on glacier modelling can take up quite some time.
+Multiprocessing sections related to glacier modelling can be computationally expensive.
-Especially volume evolution can take up to a few days if run for all the model and member combinations.
+In particular, volume evolution simulations can take several days when run for all model and ensemble member combinations.

-Plotting sections will run very fast.
-The map plot can take a bit longer (few minutes)
+Plotting routines run quickly, although map plotting may take a few minutes.

-** Tips and troubleshooting **
+---

+## **Tips & troubleshooting**

-In case of returning errros, troubleshooting guidelines are included in the text.
+In case of errors, troubleshooting guidelines are included directly in the code comments and accompanying text.
-Apart from that the code should be error free.
+Aside from this, the code should run without issues when the environment is set up correctly.

-** Citation **
+---

+## **Citation**

-Please include citation in line with publication data
+Please include a citation consistent with the associated publication.

-** Licence **

-Not needed